codeblocklab/codeblocklab.github.io/docs/_posts/2025-05-05-project_AWS WAF.md

 project: 1
 ---

+Secure, serverless app deployment on AWS with WAF, ALB, ECS Fargate, and Secrets Manager.

 <!--more-->

 We deliver a secure and scalable containerized application deployment architecture using **AWS WAF**, **Application Load Balancer (ALB)**, **ECS Fargate**, and **Secrets Manager**.
 This solution provides a fully managed, serverless infrastructure for running container workloads behind a protected and observable public interface.